Start containers automaticallyEstimated reading time: 2 minutes

 A process manager runs within the container and checks whether a process is running and starts it if not.
 It is not Docker-aware, but just monitors operating system processes within the container.

-Docker does not recommend this approach, because it is not platform-dependent and even differs within different versions of a given Linux distribution.
+Docker does not recommend this approach, because it is platform-dependent and even differs within different versions of a given Linux distribution.

 Warning: Do not try to combine Docker restart policies with host-level process managers, because the two will conflict.